Thailand vs. Vietnam vs. Malaysia: Which is better for long-term living?

 Visa options and long-term stay between Thailand, Vietnam, and Malaysia

-For higher net worth individuals, the Long-Term Resident (LTR) visa offers a 10-year term with tax exemptions on foreign-sourced income.
+For higher net worth individuals, the Long-Term Resident (LTR) visa offers a 10-year term, with potential tax benefits that may apply depending on the applicant category, employment structure, and Board of Investment conditions.
 It requires either US$1 million in assets or US$80,000 annual income, but the fiscal benefits are substantial for those who qualify.

 Malaysia’s Malaysia My Second Home (MM2H) programme has shifted toward wealthier applicants since 2021.
 The new structure uses fixed deposits as the main qualifying metric:

-• 50% of the deposit can be withdrawn after one year for approved expenses
+There is a minimum 90-day per year stay requirement.
+Up to 50% of the fixed deposit may be withdrawn after one year for approved purposes, subject to programme conditions.

-The deposit is refundable, but it’s locked capital with currency risk attached to the Malaysian Ringgit.
-For those who can meet the threshold, MM2H offers the only path to freehold property ownership in the region.
+The deposit is refundable, but it is locked capital with currency risk attached to the Malaysian Ringgit.
+For those who can meet the threshold, MM2H provides one of the clearest pathways to freehold landed property ownership for foreigners in Southeast Asia, subject to state regulations.

 The lack of a proper long-term visa framework makes Vietnam suitable mainly for those with Vietnamese business ties or spouses.